hoanghabelle/hoanghabelle.github.io/_posts/2017-11-31-Jack-The-Pumpkin-King-Coloring-Pages-part-1.md

 ---
 {{ page.title }}
 ================
 > This page is about [Jack The Pumpkin King Coloring Pages](https://hoanghabelle.github.io/) The Nightmare Before Christmas enchants us with its whimsy and magic, but it also gives us really intense couple goals.
-Jack and Sally are the perfect couple, we’re pretty sure.
+Jack and Sally are the perfect couple, weâ€™re pretty sure.
 (Source: wikipedia)

 ## Jack The Pumpkin King Coloring Pages 1
 ![Jack The Pumpkin King Coloring Pages 1](https://hoanghabelle.github.io/images/Jack-The-Pumpkin-King-Coloring-Pages%20(1).jpg "Jack The Pumpkin King Coloring Pages 1")